Finding Time for Personal Development

 Despite living busy lives, we all have a little time per day where we can fit in personal development.
 Be it a weeknight evening or a weekend afternoon, use your time wisely if you seriously want to focus on personal development.
 Take opportunities to read a book; watch an online webinar; learn a new skill, or do some exercise.
 Use your free time to benefit your happiness and health.

 Assertiveness is a communication skill that can be used to get your point across in a calm and managed way.
 Sometimes it’s as important to say no to a job or request if you feel it may impede your personal development.
 If you find yourself unable to free up time for personal development, consider whether being a bit more assertive might help you to create some time.
-The Zing 365 article on Interruptions and Time Wasters may also help with this.
+The Zing 365 post on Interruptions and Time Wasters may also help with this.

 FIND WHAT WORKS AND STICK WITH IT